Elizabeth Bird, MD FAAP IFMCP

-Elizabeth Bird, MD, FAAP, graduated from The Yale University School of Medicine where she was awarded both the American Medical Women’s Association Glasgow Memorial Award and New England Pediatric Society Prize.
+Elizabeth Bird, MD, FAAP, IFMCP, graduated from The Yale University School of Medicine where she was awarded both the American Medical Women’s Association Glasgow Memorial Award and New England Pediatric Society Prize.
 She went on to complete her residency at the University of Michigan where she also served as Chief Resident of Pediatrics with distinction.

 “Through the Functional Medicine model, I am able to pursue the kind of investigative practice that makes my job far more fulfilling.
 I have a passion for finding and facilitating the body’s innate healing response whenever possible.”